hdlugas/pycompound/README.md

         --output_similarity_scores ${PWD}/../tests/output_similarity_scores_NRMS.txt
 ```

-For a user who may wish to incorporate our transformations and similarity measures directly in their python code similar to the example script tests/example_code_for_python_use.py, the available transformations and similarity measures are:
+For a user who may wish to incorporate our transformations and similarity measures directly in their Python code, similar to the example script tests/example_code_for_python_use.py, the available transformations and similarity measures are:
 ```
 # Weight factor transformation
 wf_transform(spec_mzs, spec_ints, wf_mz, wf_int)
 """
-Perform weight factor transformation on a spectrum
+Perform a weight factor transformation on a spectrum
 Args:
    spec_mzs: 1d numpy array representing mass/charge values
    spec_ints: 1d numpy array representing intensity values